dottjt/plastic/chapters-without-annotations/07-gun.md

 You stare at your wallet.
 Your wallet stares back.
 There's flashes of money but it's terribly lack.
 So you give it your lust.
 A sign for your love.
 An abundance of lithe and a home in your crust.
 For the loyalty of heart.
 For your new best friend.
 For a shuckle of mildew.
 In a chive of pretend.
 Yet your offering is paltry.
 Without charm.
 Without pride.
 As it lingers for a cure.
 A kick in its stride.
 So you worship these notes.
 The validation of their crisp.
 Upon a smooth lilac surface.
 Your suffer for a kiss.
 As you embrace its harsh judgement.
 Striking pickle n' fear.
 So as to be a better person.
 The one you call dear.
 It creeds.
 You blare.
 Our ceremony in dissociation.
 Amongst a decoration of colour and quantifiable misassociation.
 Fickle n' gold.
 The mystique of a millionaire.
 At a fraction of the lie, so your reality must bear.
 So now in your wallet.
 You notice nothing but jewel.
 Your wallet is lordship.
 The priest of your cruel.
 Tickle me lucky.
 Tickle me vain.
 The disdain of your linger.
 The savage of your pain.
 Curiously plith.
 Pity in its crumb.
 A venture of foam upon a lilith of numb.
 Your heart is devoid of culture.

 The weekly shop.
 Danger's Harper Quinn.
 I walk past a packet of tampons.
 The beauty aisle.
 A menstrual sensation enthralled in the candid exasperation of a desperate lowlife.
-Murky is its sign of affection.
+Murky is its affection.
 Remnant of nostalgia's golden trickle upon which dazzles a premium-grade dust, reminding you of just how clutch you truly are.
 I'd chew one of em' right now if they didn't remind me so much of Milo.
 Her erratic touch.
 The boiled ingenuity of a misanthropic mind, now washed against the afflictive sleaze of a mindless triviality.
 I suppose I wanted to hold her.
 Embrace her.
 Call her nice things.
 Perhaps more than she herself wanted to be held or spoken to.
 In an ode to my own quixotic desires, now working against me in a defective ward of malevolent circumstance.
 Hospitalised.
 Inanity.
 Desecrate upon the basis of our one true love, as if to lock her away inside a blighted cage of impractical pursuits.
 Never to be realised again in this demolition of modernity.
 Stupid sop.

 I think I should get chips.
 Should I get chips?
 I mean, have chips ever done me any harm?
 At least as far as I'm aware, chips have been a fantastic contribution towards National GDP.
 Well, except for fat people.
 And I mean, who wants to fuck a fat person?
 At least in buying this packet of chips, what I'm effectively doing is denying some huffer out there the opportunity to partake in the culnary equivalent of S&M. "Allow me to assist, fat whore."
 As I push aside some walking tub of lard who's become manic at the thought of using my precious potato as a fleshlight.
 Aaaaaaand, I no longer felt like eating chips anymore.
 Silly me.